YASARA can accelerate molecular dynamics

 proteins may run noticeably slower, but the difference becomes smaller

 with growing protein size.
-Unfortunately, GPU acceleration in MacOSX is
+Unfortunately, GPU acceleration in MacOS is

 Apple and will hopefully be solved soon.